Five Ways to Improve Supplier Performance

 Whether your business is involved in manufacturing or distribution, chances are that the number one reason why you fail to deliver to your customers on time and in full is your suppliers.
 Poor performing suppliers is the most common reason I hear for poor schedule performance, out of stock items and long order delays.
 So why are so many suppliers so bad and what can you do to improve supplier performance?

-In my new book, On Time In Full: Achieving Perfect Delivery with Lean Thinking in Purchasing, Supply Chain and Production Planning I dedicate three chapters to the challenge of achieving reliable supply from your suppliers.
+In my book, On Time In Full I dedicate three chapters to the challenge of achieving reliable supply from your suppliers.
 You might be surprised to hear that the way to improve supplier performance starts with you.
-Here are five things you can do to improve the performance of your suppliers – and none of them involve firing the supplier!
+Here are five things you can do to improve the performance of your suppliers – and none of them involves firing the supplier!

-- Ensure Your Supplier Data is Accurate: Whether you use an ERP system to trigger replenishment of your materials or a Kanban system it is important that the assumptions and data built in to these replenishment systems are accurate.
-This means that your target inventory levels, safety stock, number of kanbans etc. need to accurately reflect your actual usage patterns and the supplier’s actual lead time.
+Whether you use an ERP system to trigger replenishment of your materials or a Kanban system it is important that the assumptions and data built into these replenishment systems are accurate.
+This means that your target inventory levels, safety stock, number of kanbans, etc. need to accurately reflect your actual usage patterns and the supplier’s actual lead time.
 This information also needs to be reviewed regularly as it can change.
 For example, your usage can increase meaning that your stock levels of a part may be inadequate.
 As a result, it will frequently run out while you are waiting for replenishment.
-Likewise, if you have incorrect assumptions about your suppliers’ lead times built in to your replenishment systems this will frequently lead to shortages.
+Likewise, if you have incorrect assumptions about your suppliers’ lead times built into your replenishment systems this will frequently lead to shortages.

 5. Establish Routines and Be Predictable